Roy Shuttleworth

-Roy Shuttleworth is an English psychologist known for his pioneering work in the fields of Family Therapy and Psychodrama.
-He was a Senior Psychologist at Long Grove Hospital, Epsom, the Founding Chair of the British Association for Drama Therapy and Principal Therapist at the Family Institute in Cardiff.
+Roy Shuttleworth is an English psychologist known for his work in the fields of Family Therapy and Psychodrama.
+He was a Senior Psychologist at Long Grove Hospital, Epsom, and the Founding Chair of the British Association for Drama Therapy and Principal Therapist at the Family Institute in Cardiff.
 Following a period working in Hong Kong, Roy entered private practice in London and the West Country, working mainly in the Harley Street area.

 Early life

 Roy Edward Shuttleworth was born in Cairo to English parents.
 His father was an RAF pilot.
 He is the eldest of 4 children, and when he was 7 years old the family moved to Australia.

 Career

 He received a Bachelor of Science Degree from Melbourne University, and then a teaching qualification (Dip.Ed) from the same establishment, and taught Science in secondary schools in Melbourne, later moving to London and working as a supply teacher for several months, prior to entering the Psychological profession.

 He gained his qualifications in Clinical Psychology in London, specialising in Adult and Adolescent Psychology.
 He became the Senior Psychologist at the Regional Adolescent Unit at Long Grove Hospital, Epsom, where he helped to develop some innovative treatment techniques, in particular Psychodrama. and Family Therapy.